 \section{Introduction}

 The use of deep learning for processing natural language is becoming a standard, with excellent results in a diverse range of tasks.
-Two state-of-the-art architectures for text-related modeling are long short-term memory (LSTM) networks~\citep{hochreiter1997-lstm} and transformers~\citep{vaswani2017-transformers}.
-LSTMs are recurrent neural networks that process the text sequentially, meaning that they process text one token at a time, building up its internal representation in hidden states of the network.
-Due to the recurrent nature of LSTM, which degrades the efficiency of parallel processing, as well as demonstrated improvements in performance, models based on the transformer architecture are gradually replacing LSTMs across many tasks.
+Two state-of-the-art neural architectures for text-related modeling are long short-term memory (LSTM) networks~\citep{hochreiter1997-lstm} and transformers~\citep{vaswani2017-transformers}.
+LSTMs are recurrent neural networks that sequentially process text one token at a time, building up its internal representation in hidden states of the network.
+Due to the recurrent nature of LSTM, which degrades the efficiency of parallel processing, and improvements in performance, models based on the transformer architecture are gradually replacing LSTMs across many tasks.
 Transformers can process the text in parallel, using self-attention and positional embeddings to model the sequential nature of the text.

-A common trend in using transformers is to first pre-train them on large monolingual corpora with abstract, general-purpose objective, and then fine-tune them for a specific task, such as text classification.
-For example, the BERT (Bidirectional Encoder Representations from Transformers) architecture \cite{devlin2019-bert} uses transformers and is pretrained with masked language modelling and order of sentences prediction tasks to build a general language understanding model.
-During the fine-tuning for a specific downstream task, additional layers are added to the BERT model, and the model is trained on specific data to capture the specific knowledge required to perform the task.
+A common trend in using transformers is to pre-train them on large monolingual corpora with a general-purpose objective and then fine-tune them with a more specific objective, such as text classification.
+For example, the BERT (Bidirectional Encoder Representations from Transformers) architecture \citep{devlin2019-bert} uses transformers and is pretrained with masked language modelling and order of sentences prediction tasks to build a general language understanding model.
+During the fine-tuning for a specific downstream task, additional layers are added to the BERT model, and the model is trained on task-specific data to capture the specific knowledge required to perform the task.